 His recent high-profile work includes the successful defence of a company subject to a private prosecution for fraud offences; acting in the first judicial review challenge to a Deferred Prosecution Agreement; representing businessmen whose extradition is sought by the Russian Federation and representing a key witness in the second Deepcut inquest.

 - Restraint, Confiscation and Asset Forfeiture

 - International Criminal Work

-Adam is a specialist fraud practitioner recognised in Legal 500 2018 as a leading junior who is “tactically astute and shows excellent judgement on his feet.”
+Adam is recognised in Legal 500 2019 as a leading fraud practitioner who has “a great knowledge of the SFO” and is “flexible, approachable and hardworking”.
 His recent instructions include:

 - The first case brought by the SFO under the Bribery Act 2010.
 The case concerned a ‘Ponzi’ fraud involving the sale by the Sustainable Growth Group of biofuel investments in jatropha tree plantations in Cambodia (SFO v Whale, West & Stone EWCA Crim 742).
 Adam also acted in the subsequent confiscation proceedings.

 - A judicial review claim seeking a mandatory order to terminate an SFO investigation, which raised issues under Article 8 ECHR and the EU Directive on the right to information in criminal proceedings (R (Soma Oil & Gas) v Director of the SFO EWHC 2471; CL&J 2016, 180(40)).